deanthecoder/Brickintosh/README.md

 # 🧱 Brickintosh

 A tiny Lego Macintosh powered by an ESP32-S3 + 1.69" LCD display.
-It looks like a Mac, boots as a ZX Spectrum, loads MacOS 9, and occasionally throws a kernel panic just to keep you guessing.
+It looks like a Mac, boots as a ZX Spectrum, loads MacOS 8, and occasionally throws a kernel panic just to keep you guessing.
 Because why settle for one retro system when you can mash them all together?

+Brickintosh is just me having fun with retro mashups — hope it makes you smile too.

 ---